 AccessComputing Team Application

-High school or college students with disabilities in the United States are eligible to be AccessComputing Team members.
-Participants must demonstrate an interest and/or aptitude in pursuing professional careers in computing fields.
-These fields include systems designers, computer scientists, information professionals, software developers, information systems analysts, technology teachers, and computing faculty.
-AccessComputing participants must have an email account and access to the Internet.
+High school, college, or graduate students with disabilities in the United States are eligible to be AccessComputing Team members.
+Participants must demonstrate an interest in pursuing professional careers in computing fields.
+These fields include systems designers, computer scientists, information professionals, software developers, information systems analysts, technology teachers, computing faculty, and other computing professionals.

-Please contact DO-IT if you would like assistance in completing any portion of your application.
+Submit the online AccessComputing Team Application, or submit the following by postal mail, fax, or email.
+Applications are accepted on an ongoing basis.
+Please contact us if you would like assistance in completing any portion of your application.

 Submit a paragraph or two with your application explaining why you are interested in participating in an AccessComputing internship and mentoring and how participation will help you reach your career goals.
 Include school honors, extracurricular and community activities, work-related experiences, and any other relevant information about yourself.

 Submit one letter of recommendation from a teacher, faculty member, or someone who has worked with you closely or provide the name and contact information of a person that can provide a reference for you.